clearcare/react-native-assignment/README.md

   * Detail view of each item
     * Detail view should consist of an image, a title, and a description
   * Should be able to navigate between the list and detail view
-  * Write tests where necessary
+  * Write tests where possible
 * Bonus Points
   * Searching in the list
   * List pagination if greater than 50 items or lazy-load